matt-marko/paint-company-app/README.md

 - The `PaintResource` class contains the REST endpoints for getting and updating paints.
 It contains GET, POST, and PUT methods.
 - The `UserEntity` class contains the structure of the "User" object at the database level
 - The `UserResource` class contains the REST endpoints for getting and updating users and their permissions.
 It contains GET, POST, and PATCH methods.

+## DevOps Pipeline

+A CI pipeline exists for this project, which uses GitHub Actions.

+For the frontend, it deploys the application to Netlify.
+The workflow file may be found in `app-frontend/.github/workflows/main.yml`

+For the backend, it deploys the application to Heroku.
+The workflow file may be found in `app-backend/.github/workflows/main.yml`.

+## IMPORTANT NOTE

+This repository contains the code for both [paint-company-app-backend](https://www.github.com/matt-marko/paint-company-app-backend) and [paint-company-app-frontend](https://www.github.com/matt-marko/paint-company-app-frontend).
+The pipelines are configured to run only in these two repositories, so the deployments are based off these two repositories as well.
+This repo is just to show the code for the two components.